dorn-haus/ops/README.md

 forwarding.
 This router advertises two IPv6 prefixes:

 - A `scope global`, `dynamic` prefix that belongs to the `2000::/3` range.
-- A ULA prefix in the `fd00::/8` range.
-This appears to be the prefix `fdaa:bbcc:ddee:0/64` on these modems, and it seems to be static.
-As a consequence, I can calculate IPv6 addresses in this range that the hosts will configure for themselves using SLAAC, just by knowing the MAC address of the interfaces.
+- A `scope global` static prefix in the `fd00::/8` range.
+This appears to be the prefix `fdaa:bbcc:ddee:0/64` on these modems.
+I'll be using these IPs for managing the hosts.

 For the current setup, I'm using these link-local addresses for managing the hosts, and IPv6 pinholing to access the load balancers from the outside.